2009

 62. GreatNews – Excellent RSS reader

-63. FavBackup – Handy little stand alone application, FavBackup, can actually do the job easier and it can also backup Chrome, Opera, Safari, Flock, and Internet Explorer as well!
+63. FavBackup – Handy little standalone application, FavBackup, can actually do the job easier and it can also backup Chrome, Opera, Safari, Flock, and Internet Explorer as well!

-64. TweetDeck – The best multi column twitter desktop client around
+64. TweetDeck – The best multi-column twitter desktop client around

 65. Seesmic Desktop – Only other alternative to TweetDeck